 Three types of wood residues are typically created by California's primary wood products industry: coarse or chippable residue consisting of slabs, edging, trim, log ends, and pieces of veneer; fine residue consisting primarily of planer shavings and sawdust; and bark.
 The 2006 census gathered information on volumes and uses of mill residue.
-Actual residue volumes, reported in bone dry units (BDU), were obtained from facilities that sold all or most of their residues.
+Actual residue volumes, reported in bone-dry units (BDU), were obtained from facilities that sold all or most of their residues.
 One BDU is the equivalent of 2,400 pounds of oven-dry wood.
 All mills reported, on a percentage basis, how their residue was used.

 Residue volume factors, which express mill residue generated per unit of output produced, were derived from production and residue output volumes reported by mills.
 California's sawmills produce the majority of residues during their normal production process.
 Residue factors for 2000 and 2006 are shown in table 18 and represent statewide averages.
-During 2006, sawmills in California produced less residue per MBF of lumber produced with both lower amounts of coarse residue and planer shavings generated.
-Several factors can contribute to changes in mill residue production.
-In general, changes in the size and species mix of logs received and products produced by sawmills can cause residue factors to change (Keegan et al. 2010 and Keegan in review).
-Improved milling technology tends to reduce the amount of planer shavings, sawdust, and coarse residue generated per unit of lumber; while decreases in average log size can increase the volume of coarse residue generated.
-Also, demand for mill residue from the residue-utilizing sector can affect sawmill residue production, with sawmills allowing more residue (particularly coarse residue like clean chips) to be produced when demand for residue is relatively high and demand for lumber products is relatively low.
+During 2006, sawmills in California produced less residue per thousand board feet (MBF) of lumber produced with both lower amounts of coarse residue and planer shavings generated.
+Several factors can

-Table 18- California's sawmill residue factors 2000, 2006
+Table 18-California's sawmill residue factors, 2000 and 2006

-Type of residue 2000 ^a 2006
+Type of residue 2000^{a} 2006

-BDU pe r MBF ^b
+Bone-dry ur iits per MBF ^b

 Coarse 0.41 0.37

 Sawdust 0.15 0.15

 Planer shavings 0.13 0.11

 Bark 0.23 0.21

 Total 0.92 0.85

-^aSource: Morgan et al. 2004.
+^a Source: Morgan et al. 2004.